BradleyCulley/bradleyculley.github.io/_posts/2026-03-26-we-are-forged-in-the-fires-of-our-youth.md

 </p>

 <p>
-The next day — the day that started at the hotel — I felt a singular emotion.
+The next day —the day that started at the hotel—I felt a singular emotion.
-It was a sort of lightness and a completeness, like turning in a test at school on which you know you did well.
+It was a lightness and completeness, like turning in a test at school on which you know you did well.
 </p>

 <p>